INDEX

 I’m quite busy and don’t have the time to participate in the Hornbill user community.
 Is it possible to contact my Hornbill account manager to submit a feature request instead?

-Roadmap Items in the completed column do not show which release each item is associated with?
+Why do roadmap items in the Complete column not show which release each item is associated with?

-You might have noticed that items marked as completed on our roadmap don’t specify the release they’re associated with.
-We want to explain why and how you can find detailed release information.
 Our roadmap is designed to showcase the progress of engineering tasks, both ongoing and completed.
 Due to the nature of our release process, which is carefully structured through a four-stage pipeline, it’s challenging to assign a fixed release number to each completed item immediately.
 This is because any given build in our pipeline might be delayed or revised if it encounters testing or validation issues.
 Such delays can vary, affecting when a completed item is officially released.
-For those looking to find out precisely which features or updates have been included in a specific build or version, the best resource is our product release notes.
-These notes (also available in our solution center) are meticulously updated to include details on the features, changes, and fixes in each build.
+To find out precisely which features or updates have been included in a specific build or version, the best resource is our product release notes.
+These notes (also available in our Solution Center) are meticulously updated to include details on the features, changes, and fixes in each build.
 They serve as a comprehensive guide to what’s new and improved in every version of our product, ensuring you have the most accurate and up-to-date information.
 We understand how important it is for you to stay informed about the latest developments and enhancements to our product.
 That’s why we’re committed to providing clear, detailed release notes alongside our roadmap, helping you navigate and make the most of our evolving solutions.